sweetcakes01/flyingcakes01/README.md

 <h4 align="center">- About Me - </h4>

-- 💬 Ask me about: **Linux, Malware Development, Skidding 🤓 And Killing Eardrums.**
+- 💬 Ask me about: **Astronomy, Malware Development, Coding And Bursting Eardrums 🤓.**

 - 🌟 If you like what I do, **follow my GitHub and star my Repositories!
 Thank you very much!**